wp-sms/wp-sms/readme.txt

 * If you installed the Pro Pack (wp-sms-pro) as well, please make sure that's updated to v3.3.*

 == Changelog ==
+= v5.6.5.1 - 08.12.2021 =
+* Bugfix: Compatibility new version of plugin with the older version of PHP.

 = v5.6.5 - 07.12.2021 =
 * Feature: Selecting the several user groups on send SMS page has been supported
 * Bugfix: The post type & author notification issue has been fixed